 - Q How do I get rid of mold in my house?

-- Q Can using synthetic materials help my mold allergy symptoms?
+- Q Can using an air filter help control my mold allergy symptoms?